 - 1. Create a new device or open the properties for an existing device. - 2.
 Check the box next to Enable Setpoint: - 3.
 Enter the desired value at which the device will trip. - 4.
 Choose the options for the detector: - Trigger only once the detector will only trigger once at the setpoint during the entire simulation. - Initially activated if this is unchecked, the detector is untriggered at the start of the simulation and will turn on when the setpoint is reached for the first time.
-If this is checked, the detector is triggered at the start and will turn off when the setpoint is reached. - 5.
+If this is checked, the detector is triggered at the start and will turn off when the setpoint is reached. - Trip Direction if this is set to Ascending the detector will trigger when the device value is greater than the setpoint.
+If set to Descending, the detector will trigger for the opposite behavior. - 5.
 Click OK to close the device dialog.